New Matter: Inside the Minds of SLAS Scientists

 About SLAS

 SLAS (Society for Laboratory Automation and Screening) is an international professional society of academic, industry and government life sciences researchers and the developers and providers of laboratory automation technology.
-The SLAS mission is to bring together researchers in academia, industry and government to advance life sciences discovery and technology via education, knowledge exc
+The SLAS mission is to bring together researchers in academia, industry and government to advance life sciences discovery and technology via education, knowledge exchange and global community building.

 Upcoming SLAS Events: